 Why the In Case of Emergency Binder is useful

-On their website, I found this quote from one of their customers, and I feel like it really sums up why the In Case of Emergency Binder is so beneficial:
+On their website, I found this quote from one of their customers, and I wanted to include it in my In Case of Emergency Binder review because it sums up why you need this binder:

 “This binder isn't really about you, it's about the people you love and saving them a lot of work and energy during a difficult time when you can't help yourself or when you are no longer here.”